rafspiny/wikiextractor/README.md

                             comma separated list of elements that will be removed from the article text --keep_tables
-                            Preserve tables in the output article text (default=False)
+                            Preserve tables in the output article text (default=False) --filter-ids filename
+                            process only doc with ids contained in the specified file, one per line

     Special:
       -q, --quiet           suppress reporting progress info